Differentially Private Gaussian Processes: The Cloaking Method

-As a further example we consider a spatial dataset of 4766 property sales since 2013 from the \citet{landregistry} centred on London\footnote{The data was thresholded to lie between \textsterling100k and \textsterling500k (so the sensitivity could be bounded). $\varepsilon = 1$ and $\delta=0.01$, lengthscale 15km, Gaussian variance \textsterling$^2 \text{400k}^2$.}.
+As a further example we consider a spatial dataset of 4766 property sales since 2013 from the \citet{landregistry} in London.\footnote{Thresholded to between \textsterling100k and \textsterling500k (so the sensitivity was bounded). $\varepsilon=1$ and $\delta=0.01$, lengthscale 15 km, Gaussian variance \textsterling$^2 \text{400k}^2$.} Although this is a public dataset, one could imagine the outputs representing more private data (e.g. income or BMI).
 Figure \ref{houseprices} illustrates how the DP noise scale varies over the city.
-Note how areas of high training data concentration the DP noise added was small, while in sparse areas the noise added was high.
-Also areas towards the corners of the map where there are no data, return to the GP prior's mean, and have little DP noise added.
+Training points are marked by dots.
+Test points are marked by the larger circles.
+Note how in areas where the training is concentrated the DP noise added is small, while in sparse areas the noise added is high.
+In the corners of the map, where there are no data, return to the GP prior's mean, and have little DP noise added.